KarMiles/physio-clinic/README.md

 #### **Booking**

 The purpose of the Booking section is to give logged in clients an opportunity to request specific treatments.
-The form for this mode of communication offers a list of available treatments to choose from and date/time-picker to indicate prefered time of treatment.
+The form for this mode of communication offers a list of available treatments to choose from and date/time-picker to indicate preferred time of treatment.
 The fact that no user information is necessary to be filled by the user in this form adds to convenience.

 <details>
 <summary>Booking an appointment</summary>